bodekerscientific/wikidot-to-mediawiki/README.md

 Run `pytest test_wikidot.py` to run the automated tests for converting Wikidot's format to MediaWiki's format.

 Run `pytest test_mediawiki.py` to run the automated tests for interacting with your MediaWiki site.
+These tests may place files on your MediaWiki site.
+For a list of recently added files, see the page `Special:RecentChanges` on your MediaWiki site.